WHERE IS YOUR TREASURE HERE OR THERE?

 We do not serve and worship an idol who is unable to help us.
 The Bible describes an idol when it says:”… their idols are silver, and gold made by the hands of man.
 They have mouths but cannot speak; eyes, but they cannot see; they have ears, but they cannot hear….”
 (Psalm 115:4-6).

-Our Heavenly Father sees us, listens to us and hears us when we cr to him.
+Our Heavenly Father sees us, listens to us and hears us when we turn to Him.

 We serve and worship the living God as revealed to us in the Bible.
 So, set your heart today to seek Him and his guidance for your life!